Skip to content

 Meall Dearg is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 566m of ascent and takes most walkers 3-6 hours.
 Terrain: Estate track, then heather and cropped sheep grass.

-Where do I park for Meall Dearg?
+Where should I park to climb Meall Dearg?

-When is the best time to climb Meall Dearg?
+When should I climb Meall Dearg?

 The standard good-weather months for Meall Dearg are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.